 After this period you can begin to reintroduce excluded foods group by group while keeping note of how your body responds.
 (It may be that you can tolerate fructose but not lactose, for example.)
 This allows you to identify your ‘trigger’ foods.
 Depending on how your body responds, and to what extent, you may need to repeat the exclusion stage for a short while until your tummy has settled before re-introducing another food group.
 The aim is not to exclude all high-FODMAP foods long term but to find a balanced diet that you can enjoy without becoming unwell.

 I heartily recommend the Monash low FODMAP phone app as it has a simple ‘traffic light’ guide to high and low FODMAP foods as well as some recipes to get you started.
-The revenue from the purchase of the app goes into further research by the department, and personally, I’m happy to help fund that.
-I should mention that, it’s recommended that you carry out this diet with the help of a dietician.
+The revenue from the purchase of the app goes into further research by the department.
+Personally, I’m happy to help fund that.
+It’s also recommended that you carry out this diet with the help of a professional.

 Is It Worth It?